 With the second generation of FLAGs now up and running, there is a growing number of project examples from the past and the present which can inspire other actions aimed at developing fisheries and aquaculture areas around Europe, be it through economic, environmental or social support and investment.
 The project descriptions and short stories below give an insight into some of the local projects funded by the FLAGs, while the methods provide helpful examples of effective programme management, ranging from community outreach to FLAG self-assessment.

-New technology, Short circuits, Fisheries resources, Small-scale and coastal fisheries, Cultural heritage
+New technology, Environment, Fisheries resources, Small-scale and coastal fisheries, Cultural heritage

 By engaging local fishermen in the development and testing of environmentally-friendly fish traps, the Baltic Sea FLAG is paving the way for sustainable fisheries along its coast in a wider context of adding value to the local catch.

-Business support, Promotion, Arts and crafts, Cultural heritage, Women
+Business support, Promotion, Arts and crafts, Society and culture, Cultural heritage, Women